harinivash8/up/README.md

 # twig
 # Data Visualization and Analysis Software

+Powerfull data analysis and visualization tool writte in pure Java.
+Can be included in the application.
-Twig library is evolution of groot, which was initially developped for small data visualization while developing data reconstruction codes, and since became very improtant part of CLAS12 online and offline software.
+Twig library is evolution of groot, which was initially developped for small data visualization while developing data reconstruction codes, and since became very improtant part of CLAS12 online and offline software.This project is actively developped.

 # Visualization